kleijnweb/swagger-bundle/README.md

 ## Can:

- * Amend your Swagger spec to include the error responses added by SwaggerBundle.
  * (De-) Serialize objects using either the Symfony Component Serializer or JMS\Serializer
- * Generate DTO-like classes representing resources in your Swagger spec.

 ## Won't:

  * Handle Form posts.
  * Generate your API documentation.
 Use your Swagger document, plenty of options.
  * Mix well with GUI bundles.
 The bundle is biased towards lightweight API-only apps.
- * Update the resource schemas in your Swagger spec when these classes change (not yet, but __soon__, see [#3](https://github.com/kleijnweb/swagger-bundle/issues/3)).
  * Work with JSON Swagger documents (yet, see [#10](https://github.com/kleijnweb/swagger-bundle/issues/10)).
  * Do content negotiation.
 May support XML in the future (low priority, see [#1](https://github.com/kleijnweb/swagger-bundle/issues/1)).